-1. Direct to cloud.
-RF protocols such as Bluetooth, Zigbee and WiFi are already widely used by many IoT devices.
+RF protocols such as Bluetooth, ZigBee and WiFi are already widely used by many IoT devices.
 However, these present a challenge.
-Their limited range requires that there be multiple intermediate hops that carry IoT data traffic to its ultimate destination—the cloud.
+Their limited range requires multiple intermediate hops that carry IoT data traffic to its ultimate destination—the cloud.
 In the case of Bluetooth, a connection to a mobile phone is necessary.
-Many consumer applications such as wrist-worn monitors, location tags or audio devices are perfectly fine connecting through a mobile phone.
+Many consumer applications such as wrist-worn monitors, location tags or audio devices can connect through a mobile phone.
 They are designed to interact with people who are expected to carry a phone.
 The phone bridges the data to cloud.
 When using WiFi, a local router bridges the traffic.
 Doorbells, cameras, drones and other multi-media IoT devices depend on the presence of a router as the backbone to the Internet.
-Zigbee in many cases promotes the use of mesh networking, increasing power consumption and complicating the network deployment.
+ZigBee in many cases promotes the use of mesh networking, increasing power consumption and complicating the network deployment.

-Taking advantage of sub-GHz frequencies, LPWAN protocols provide a long range and connect in a fashion similar to cellular.
-This means that there are centralized base stations or gateways that may be located km apart.
-Professionally managed gateways, for example those deployed by Sigfox, or open source LoRaWAN gateways for example those operated by The Things Network, provide broad coverage over a large geographic area.
-LPWA allows an IoT device to natively connect directly to the cloud without local short range routers or mesh operation.
+Taking advantage of sub-GHz frequencies, LPWAN protocols provide a long range and connect in a manner similar to cellular.
+This means there are centralized base stations or gateways that may be located kilometers apart.
+Professionally managed gateways, for example those deployed by Sigfox, or open source LoRaWAN gateways, provide broad coverage over a large geographic area.
+LPWA allows an IoT device to natively connect directly to the cloud without local short-range routers or mesh operation.

-2. Low cost operation.
-IoT device deployments are estimated in the 10s of billions.
-Although 2G and 3G machine to machine (M2M) connections using modems have been a good solution, the scale of what’s coming with the IoT means that new applications must come down in cost.
+IoT device deployments are estimated in the tens of billions.
+Although 2G and 3G machine-to-machine (M2M) connections using modems have been a good solution, the scale of what’s coming with the IoT means that new applications must come down in cost.
 Typical 2G and 3G connections today run greater than $25 per hardware module plus a recurring fee of up to $50 a year for the service.
-Across billions of self-contained IoT devices, these costs are prohibitive.
+Across billions of self-contained IoT devices, these costs present limitations.

-How is LPWAN different?
-Narrow band signaling and simplified cost of deployment along with low cost RF modules means that LPWAN has a significant cost advantage.
-NB-IoT is already being advertised at less than $10/year and less than $5/module cost meaning that a licensed spectrum solution for the IoT can be achieved at a significantly lower cost than previous M2M connections.
+The simplified cost of deploying narrow band signaling, along with low-cost RF modules, means that LPWAN has a significant cost advantage.
+Advertisements show NB-IoT modules priced at less than $10 per year, meaning that a licensed spectrum solution for the IoT can be achieved at a significantly lower cost than previous M2M connections.
 Protocols using unlicensed bands such as Sigfox and LoRaWAN, costs can be even lower.
-LPWAN protocols are the only cost optimized solution that can scale with the full potential of the IoT.
+LPWAN protocols are a cost-effective solution that can scale with the growth of the IoT.

 The most significant driver of IoT applications has been reduced power consumption of ICs and other sub-systems.
 Innovations in power delivery and power savings allow IoT devices to run independently for years while executing complex measurements.
 However, the connectivity problem persists.
-Standard solutions such as WiFi and Zigbee, particularly for industrial, scientific and measurement, are too power hungry, even if disregarding the range.
-2G and 3G consume too much power as well to allow for years of autonomous operation without replacing the battery.
+Standard solutions such as WiFi and Zigbee, particularly for industrial, scientific and measurement, are power hungry.
+2G and 3G also consume too much power to allow for years of autonomous operation without replacing the battery.

 About Abracon, LLC | The Heartbeat of the IoT™

-Founded in 1992, and headquartered in Spicewood, Texas, Abracon is a leading global manufacturer of passive and electromechanical timing, synchronization, power, connectivity and RF solutions.
-Abracon offers a wide selection of quartz timing crystals and oscillators, MEMS oscillators, real time clocks (RTC), Bluetooth modules, ceramic resonators, SAW filters and resonators, power and RF inductors, transformers, circuit protection components and RF antennas and wireless charging coils.
-The company is ISO9001-2015 certified with design & application engineering resources in Texas and sales offices in Texas, California, China, Taiwan, Singapore, Scotland, Israel, Hungary, UK, and Germany.
+Abracon, LLC is a leading global manufacturer of passive and electromechanical timing, synchronization, power, connectivity and RF solutions.
+The Abracon, LLC family of brands includes Abracon, ILSI, Ecliptek, MMD and Oscilent.
+Abracon supports go-to-market needs by reliably supplying the most advanced components that tackle the toughest design challenges.
+Focused on quality and innovation, Abracon helps engineers transform their ideas into products that meet the opportunities of tomorrow.
+The company is ISO9001-2015 certified with design & application engineering resources in Texas and sales offices in the US, China, Taiwan, Singapore, Scotland, Israel, Hungary, UK, and Germany.
 Abracon’s products are offered through its global distribution network.